SkylineCommunications/dataminer-docs/user-guide/part_5/SolIDP/Overview_of_the_IDP_app_UI.md

     - *Discover*: Starts a connectivity discovery action for the selected element.

-    - *Provision all DCF*: Provisions all discovered connections in DCF.
+    - *Provision DCF*: (Called "Provision All DCF" prior to IDP 1.1.18.)
+Provisions the discovered connections for the selected element(s) in DCF.

 ### Configuration